-Cash used in investing activities of continuing operations was \$25.7 million in the first three months of 2022 compared to \$13.2 million in the first three months of 2021, an increase in cash used of \$12.5 million.
-This was primarily driven by the non-recurrence of proceeds received from the sale of our investments during the first quarter of 2021 as the Company entered into a total return swap contract to hedge the market risk associated with the unfunded portion of the Company's deferred compensation liability (refer to Note 15 to our Condensed Consolidated Financial Statements for additional information).
-This was partially offset by the proceeds received from the sale of fixed assets during the first quarter of 2022.
+Cash used in investing activities from continuing operations was \$62.0 million in the first six months of 2022 compared to \$48.3 million in the first six months of 2021, an increase in cash used of \$13.7 million.
+This was primarily driven by the non-recurrence of proceeds received from the sale of our investments during the first quarter of 2021 as the Company entered into a total return swap contract to hedge the market risk associated with the unfunded portion of the Company's deferred compensation liability (refer to Note 15 to our Condensed Consolidated Financial Statements for additional information) and higher capital expenditures for manufacturing plant improvements in 2022.
+This was partially offset by the non-recurrence of additional purchase consideration transferred to acquire machinery and equipment utilized in the Riviana Foods Fresno, California facility during the second quarter of 2021 and increased proceeds received from the sale of fixed assets.